-“Three Memorable Gigs with Mike” by Jeff Hall
+“Three Memorable Gigs with Mike” guest post by Jeff Hall

 The first of the three memorable gigs come from the Pie Pizzeria in Salt Lake City, Utah where Mike first began filming live performances from the far corner inside the subterranean restaurant.
 Down below street level, there are no windows in the place, only brick walls and dark wood paneling on which countless patrons have inscribed their names, oblique references to good times, significant dates or perhaps meaningful global positioning satellite coordinates–who knows.
 Anyway it’s a colorful, local joint with fantastic pizza.
 Tucked away in the corner of the restaurant, and competing with the public address system used to notify customers their pizza was ready, Mike and I played the first Monday of every month–not exactly prime time for live music.
 That suited us ok, though.
 We’d often get friends to show up and, over time, a handful of regular, loyal fans who would come to enjoy pizza that was arguably at least as enjoyable as our music.

 Before we’d play each show, a one-sheet piece of paper listing a hundred songs was placed on each restaurant table and served as a request list.
 We asked patrons to circle a few songs and perhaps kindly leave a charitable donation in the tip jar.
 The customers would leave the marked up request list in a pile on the floor where Mike would pick them up between songs and study them, looking for a helpful suggestion.
 An emphatic request was usually noted by underlining the name of the song three times and circling it and drawing a smiley face and a few stars around it.
 Icing on the cake was a simultaneous deposit of a five or ten dollar bill in the tip jar.
 That song went to the front of the line up.